MonaKheirieh/HR-AI-Analytics-Assistant_n8n-Automation/README.md

 ### 🖼️ Power BI Integration

-For managerial requests requiring a visual response, the workflow can export the relevant Power BI page, apply report-level filters, and send the resulting image to Telegram.
+For managerial requests requiring a visual response, the workflow exports the relevant Power BI page and sends the resulting image to Telegram, applying supported filters directly to the image where possible.

 ### 🗄️ PostgreSQL